raddysr/PseudoEtl/README.txt

 -- not buildin used for connection to PostgreSQL -> psycopg2

 -- database configuration config.py use database.ini

--- `mkdir ing_a && mkdir archive` in directory of elt.py

 -- Please run commands via PSQL to have database required for test of the program:

 /*